minaoar/How-do-people-decide-A-Model-for-Software-Library-Selection/README.md

-# Process, Factors, Conditions and Guiding Principles: A Model of Software Library Adoption in Industry
+# “How do people decide?”: Rules for Third-Party Library Selection in Companies
 Replication Package for the Paper titled "Process, Factors, Conditions and Guiding Principles: A Model of Software Library Adoption in Industry"

 1. This is the interview script submitted to Research Ethics Board for approval: